How to Create a Raydium Liquidity Pool on Solana

 What Are Raydium LP Tokens?

-In CLMM pools you often do not receive a single simple fungible LP token; positions are commonly NFT-based and tied to a range—handle them carefully.
+In CLMM pools you often do not receive a single simple fungible LP token; positions are commonly NFT-based and tied to a range—review position details in your wallet and in the tool before signing.

 Manage liquidity: Add liquidity, remove liquidity, and burn liquidity—each does something different; read the prompts before you sign.